SomenMistri/CITE-seq_with_gdTCR_profiling/vignettes/2_custom_TCR_VDJ_data_processing.md

 2. Execute the script.

 ### Finalization
-Post-processing in Excel is recommended to pair barcode-linked TRGV and TRDV information together and perform additional manipulation or analysis on the processed data.
+Navigate to the /output_folder/barcode_matched_with_gex/ folder and use Excel to manually pair barcode-linked TRGV and TRDV information together and perform additional processing or analysis on the processed data.

 **Note:** Review the script carefully and follow the instructions.
 This script takes some to finish.
 It is possible to run this in VACC.